 Introduction -the company Xmas party allowance

-As a UK contractor or business owner, you may wish to hold a party for your staff at the end of the year.
+As a UK limited company contractor or business owner, you may wish to hold an annual party for your staff at the end of the year.
 Therefore, in the UK, is there a contractor Christmas party allowance?
 If we do our research here, there is a tax exemption called the limited company Annual Event allowance.
 However, is your contractor Christmas party tax-deductible?
 We will investigate the company Xmas party allowance and how this works and also look at what VAT notice 700 65 entails in relation to this.

 It is important to note that the Annual Event is now the new term per HM Revenue & Customs for this annual allowance in respect of this.
 This covers your director’s Christmas party allowance or office Christmas party costs and other events during your company’s financial year.
 Suppose the party is for you and your employees and specific criteria are met (see VAT Notice 700 65).
 In that case, you can claim the company Xmas party allowance as a genuine business expense.